I entered a vocational school specializing in animation with hope of becoming a manga artist. The following is a non-fiction account.

 *The “Mega Crash Tomorrow” I drew immediately before I was unable to draw.
 1993.

-The Kindle version and the Kobo version combines the first and second volumes into one comic book.
+The Kobo version, the Kindle version, the DLsite version, the Toranoana version, the Melonbooks version, and the FANZA version combines the first and second volumes into one comic book.

 The revised edition of “PARA'S GAG COMIC” is now on sale.
 If you purchased the book on Amazon before July 2019, it is not possible to renew it unless you request Amazon to do so.
 For iBooks, you can renew it by deleting the existing data and re-downloading it.